Listening to Other Voices

 A Faith Response

-The theme of this year's interfaith lecture series centered on the fractures, the breaks and the antagonisms that we find today in church and society.
+The theme of the 2021-22 interfaith lecture series centered on the fractures, the breaks and the antagonisms that we find today in church and society.
 Our featured speakers addressed the crises with faith and hope.
 They also have the experience of having already faced these problems and thereby gave us hope.

 Pádraig Ó Tuama, poet & theologian, "What Were You Arguing About Along the Way?" (recording not available).